Daniel Lawrence - Advanced Computer Science MSc

 This flexible course offers a largely free choice of modules from our range of Advanced Master's programmes.

-It is likely to appeal to computing graduates whose interests span more than one specialism and/or those seeking the freedom to explore a variety of advanced topics.
-Depending on the options chosen, this course can serve as a springboard for employment or research.
+Are you a computing graduate whose interests span more than one specialism?
+Do you want the freedom to explore a variety of advanced topics?
+This course can serve as a springboard for employment or research.

 Strong links with industry underpin all our work, notably with Cisco Systems Inc, Microsoft, Oracle, IBM, Nvidia, Erlang Solutions, GCHQ and Google.

 Our programmes are taught by leading researchers who are experts in their fields.
-The School of Computing at Kent is home to several authors of leading textbooks, a National Teaching Fellow, an IET (Institute of Engineering and Technology) Fellow and two Association of Computer Machinery (ACM) award-winning scientists.
-Kent was awarded gold, the highest rating, in the UK Government’s Teaching Excellence Framework*
+The School of Computing at Kent is home to several authors of leading computer science textbooks.

 We have a large range of equipment providing both Linux and PC-based systems.
 Our resources include a multicore enterprise server and a virtual machine server that supports computer security experiments.